noqms/noqms/README.md

 Outside of the single (potentially multi-threaded) microservice instance, the framework supports running as many instances of a unique microservice as you like (ideally on other virtual environments) for overall scalability and to achieve better reliability in the event of failure.
-Nothing prevents a noqms microservice instance from running within configurable Kubernetes pods, with all the goodies that brings, for example, and just like traditional microservices.
+Nothing prevents a noqms microservice instance from running within the Kubernetes infrastructure, with all the goodies that brings, for example, just like traditional microservices.
 There should always be more microservice instances of any unique microservice than what is required for full load.